WesPr/BankSystem_database/README.md

 # BankSystem
-Java Bank System which creates a list of clients, their account(Cheque or Savings) which now includes a MySQL database.
+Java Bank System which now includes a MySQL database.